 c.
 Per Table 8 of the TDDP, the width of the bike lanes along Garden City Drive shall be revised to six feet wide (including the gutter pan), unless modified with the approval of the detailed site plan.

-Table 8 of the TDDP remains applicable, and so this condition is carried forward.
-The PPS does not show any bike lanes on Garden City Drive; any detailed site plan (DSP) for a parcel fronting on Garden City Drive shall include 6-foot-wide bike lanes, unless modified at that time.
+Table 8 of the TDDP remains applicable, and so this condition should be carried forward.
+The PPS does not show any bike lanes on Garden City Drive; any DSP for a parcel fronting on Garden City Drive should include 6-foot-wide bike lanes unless modified at that time.